What’s your number?

 Some people prefer annuities.
 I’m really not their biggest fan as a savings vehicle, but as an income vehicle it’s an entirely different story.
 With an immediate annuity, you give a block of cash to an insurance company, and they in turn promise you a guaranteed monthly income for the rest of your life.
 Or, if you’re the “do it yourself” type, you can try a rental property or two.

 Take a little risk, or try an active trading strategy.
+Or really swing for the fences and buy Bitcoin or another cryptocurrency.
 With your basic income needs met, you can use any trading profits for little luxuries like travel or as gifts to your kids and grandkids.

-I, for one, am planning a little getaway to the Dominican Republic later this spring.
-So your next Economy & Markets might be delivered on a post card.
+I, for one, am busy planning a ski trip to Colorado.
+So your next Economy & Markets might be delivered on a postcard!